EBWi11/AgentSmith-HIDS/README.md

 ### About compatible systems and kernel versions

-* AgentSmith-HIDS has only been fully tested on Centos version 7.2/7.3/7.4/7.5/7.6 and Kernel version 3.10-327/3.10-514/3.10-693/3.10-862/3.10-957.
-Although theoretically the AgentSmith-HIDS should be compatible with more versions, due to lack of comprehensive tests, it is forced to check the Kernel version (>3.10) when loading LKM.
+* AgentSmith-HIDS has only been fully tested on Centos version 6/7 and Kernel version 3.10/2.6.32.
 Anyone who have tested the compatibility on other versions, Feel is always welcome and please do feel free to contact us (a stability test report will be required)
 * We will keep the development of the AgentSmith-HIDS and following the latest release of stable version of Centos7.
-* Kernel >= 3.14 is supported with support from [@shelterz](https://github.com/shelterz), but is currently only tested on ubuntu 14.04, ubuntu 16.04, ubuntu 18.04.
 * Real-time Rootkit Detect(Beta Feature)